opulencephp/docs/pipelines.md

 * `Closures`
 * Objects and a method to run on them
-* Class names to instantiate and methods to run on them

 ... to act as pipeline stages.
 You can even mix and match various types of stages.